 People gather in the cities and towns across the country for festive days of parades, ceremonies and nights of dancing, drinking, and eating in the streets until the last note is played.

 The summer months also usher in concerts and events in the cities of Ecuador.
 Dance, music, theater, and creative arts explode in the theaters, galleries, and performance halls of the small Andean country.
-New twists on operas by Mozart, concerts by nationally renounnd musicians, and avante garde productions make a stayover in Quito, Cuenca, the areas around Cotopaxi National Park, and Otavalo-a fun time exploring on urban and rural adventures.
+New twists on operas by Mozart, concerts by nationally renowned musicians, and Avante Garde productions make a stayover in Quito, Cuenca, the areas around Cotopaxi National Park, and Otavalo-a fun time exploring on urban and rural adventures.
 Keep reading for a few things taking place during the months of June and July.

 EVENTS IN JUNE